 Enthusiastic support from LL.M. graduates

 Our more than 500 LL.M. graduates have earned success on every continent in the world, yet many continue to maintain close ties to their American alma mater.
 They formed an independent LL.M.
-Alumni Association, which meets annually around the world (Dresden, Germany was the 2017 venue).
+Alumni Association, which meets annually around the world (Moscow, Russia was the 2019 venue).

 “The experience, exposure, knowledge and professional skills that Georgia Law imparted opened up new vistas and made the many academic, professional and even personal pursuits possible and successful.
 I would do it again if I were once again young.”

 - Dr. Kannan Rajarathinam (LL.M.
-1988), Senior Political Officer, U.N.
-Assistance Mission for Iraq, Baghdad
+1988), Deputy Head of Office, U.N.
+Assistance Mission in Somalia at UNSOM, Beledweyne, Somalia

 “The welcome extended by the UGA family has made it possible for literally hundreds of international lawyers to become very successful in their chosen fields around the world and, at least in our case, also to live the American Dream!”